Your expert guide to spending 1 amazing day in Valencia

 ⭐️ My recommendation is to take a stroll around these futuristic structures and the park but don’t make this the focus of your 1 day in Valencia unless you’re visiting with children.
 If you have 2 days in Valencia, use one of them here.

-⭐️ 4 hour private tailored walking tour of the old city for your group.
+⭐️ Check out this 4 hour private tailored walking tour of the old city for your group – work with your guide to ensure you see what matters most to you

-⭐️ Guided tour of the cathedral, Church of St Nicholas and La Loja del Seda
+⭐️ Booked a focused guided tour of the cathedral, Church of St Nicholas and La Loja del Seda

 If you aren’t into walking tours, be sure you don’t miss the following as your wander around the city.